Snag trees and healthy ecosystems

 Woodpeckers and creepers feast on the wood-eating insects and provide "sawdust" for ants to process.
 Deer and mountain caribou eat the lichen growing on the trunks.

 Whether created through natural processes or active forest restoration, standing and down dead wood play an important role on the landscape.

-Conservation Northwest is working with partners to increase awareness of the importance of snags, and ensure that forest management policies on our public lands protect the values the offer.
-Currently in Washington just two national forests allow the felling of snags on portions of their lands by firewood gatherers, campers, and hunters unless there are active cavity nests in the tree - the UMATALILLA TOO Okanogan-Wenatchee and Colville National Forests (click here to see a map of acreage open to snag felling in Washington).
+We are working with partners to increase awareness of the importance of snags, and ensure that forest management policies on our public lands protect the values they offer.
+Currently in Washington, three national forests still allow the felling of snags on portions of their lands for firewood unless there are active cavity nests in the tree - the Okanogan-Wenatchee, Umatilla and Colville National Forests (click here to see a map of acreage open to snag felling in Washington).

 - "A Time for Change: A Review of US Forest Service Policies on Snag Cutting and Its Impacts on Cavity-nesting Species in Eastern Washington".
 A poster presentation by Jeff Kozma (Yakama Nation) and Teresa Lorenz (WDFW).

 - Snags - The Wildlife Tree.
 Webpage on the Washington Department of Fish and Wildlife website.

 - US Forest Service Region 6 webpage on the value of snags